teemoscutie/cute_edx_analyzer/README.md

 # EDX Spectrum Analyzer
 ## Description
-This Python script provides a **graphical user interface** for analyzing **Energy Dispersive X-ray Spectroscopy** (EDX) spectra.
+This Python script provides a **graphical user interface** (GUI) for analyzing **Energy Dispersive X-ray Spectroscopy** (EDX) spectra.
 It enables users without python knowledge to load, process, and compare multiple EDX spectra.
 It aims to identify peaks in the future, but is currently only for referece purposes for manual element identification.

 ### Background correction is currently disabled due to implementation issues!